Service Accounts

 2. Paste the service account token into the email field; StrongDM automatically detects the format as a service account token.
 Click continue.

 The StrongDM client checks the local environment for the variable SDM_ADMIN_TOKEN.
-You can add the variable to the environment by exporting it, by specifying the command in your shell profile, or by adding it before a command.
+There are several ways to add the variable to the environment: via export, by specifying the command in your shell profile, or by adding it before a command.

 Export